erlydtl/erlydtl/README.markdown

     my_compiled_template:render(Variables, TranslationFun) ->
             {ok, IOList} | {error, Err}

-Same as render/1, but TranslationFun is a fun/1 that will be used to translate strings appearing inside {% trans %} tags.
-The simplest TranslationFun would be
+Same as `render/1`, but TranslationFun is a fun/1 that will be used to translate strings appearing inside `{% trans %}` tags.
+The simplest TranslationFun would be `fun(Val) -> Val end`

-            fun(Val) -> Val end

     my_compiled_template:translatable_strings() -> [String]